 Response to Post-Application Comments

 Please describe how you’ve responded to the review panel’s post-application comments.
 We recommend that you list each of the review panel’s comments and questions and identify how you have responded.
 You also may use this space to respond directly to the comments.

+Landowner acknowledgments for all parcels were submitted immeduiately following the site visits and initial feedback.

+Additional information regarding measures to ensure long-term compatibility of public use and habitat protection is included, as requested.

+Additional information regarding Salmon and Forage Fish habitat is included, as requested.

+A reviewer comment about restoration potential on the East Tract is addressed.

+The bankruptcy status and Fall 2016 closing timeline for the Phase 1 – East Tract acquisition have not changed.
+Subsequent to the rpe-proposal, the East Tract appraised at $1,100,000.
+The earlier estimated value was updated and the appraisal is uploaded to PRISM.